ConvLab/ConvLab/README.md

 #### Setting up a virtual environment

-[Conda](https://conda.io/) can be used set up a virtual environment with the version of Python required for ConvLab.
+[Conda](https://conda.io/) can be used to set up a virtual environment with the version of Python required for ConvLab.
 If you already have a Python 3.6 or 3.7 environment you want to use, you can skip to the 'installing via pip' section.